nus-cs2030s/2122-s2/docs/style.md

 	```
 	is good!

-18. Class names are writte in UpperCamelCase, method names and field names in lowerCamelCase, constant names in ALL_CAPS_SNAKE_CASE.
-Type parameters in single capital letter.
+18. Class names are written in UpperCamelCase, method names and field names in lowerCamelCase, and constant names in ALL_CAPS_SNAKE_CASE.
+Type parameters are written in single capital letters.

 19. Caught exceptions should not be ignored.